WispKit/Wisp/README.md

 # Wisp ✨

-### A lightweight and beautiful card-style transition library for `UICollectionView`
+### A lightweight and beautiful Card-style transition library for `UICollectionView`
 ### with smooth animations and intuitive interaction.

 [🇰🇷 한국어 README 보기 →](./README.KO.md)